hpi-dhc/xmen/README.md

 We provide pre-trained models, based on automatically translated versions of MedMentions (see [notebooks/01_Translation.ipynb](notebooks/01_Translation.ipynb)).

-Instead of fitting the Cross-encoder model, you can just load a pre-trained model, e.g., for French:
+Instead of fitting the cross-encoder model, you can just load a pre-trained model, e.g., for French:

 ```
 rr = CrossEncoderReranker.load('phlobo/xmen-fr-ce-medmentions', device=0)
 ```

-The pre-trained models are available on the Hugging Face Hub: https://huggingface.co/models?library=xmen
+Models are available on the Hugging Face Hub: https://huggingface.co/models?library=xmen

 ## 💡 Pre- and Post-processing